goodrain/rainbond-docs/docs/how-to-guides/app-deploy/source-code/php.md

 - [rdkafka](https://pecl.php.net/package/rdkafka) (`rdkafka`)
 - [PHPRedis](http://pecl.php.net/package/redis) (`redis`)

-## 部署示例
+## Deployment example

-进入到团队下，新建应用选择基于源码示例进行构建，选中 PHP Demo 并默认全部下一步即可。
+Go to the team, create a new application and select the source code example for construction, select PHP Demo and default all the next steps.